Charlotte Harbor and Northern Railway: South of Arcadia

 A number of bridges along the abandoned route also remain to this day as well, the most notable of which is the causeway over Gasparilla Sound that connected the line to the island.
 The southernmost trestle is now a fishing pier as is the northernmost trestle up to the abandoned drawbridge tower.
 The rest of the causeway and trestles, which remain just to the south of the Boca Grande Causeway, are now completely abandoned.
 The center trestle's swing span is still in place and is locked open to facilitate boat traffic.
-The bascule span on the northernmost trestle was removed and reinstalled in 1988 over Reynolds Creek in Long Beach, New York on the Long Island Rail Road's Long Beach Branch, where it is still in service.

 Other remaining bridges include trestles over the Myakka River and Coral Creek, which have been converted into fishing piers.

 Historic stations

 Placida Bunk House was built by the railroad to house their employees and originally stood in Placida.
 It now resides at the Cape Haze Pioneer Trail's Mercer trailhead.